ParadoxalCorp/FelixBot/docs/Writing commands.md

 (prefix and command are not included), this is not always the case.
 If `conf.expectedArgs` is set and a user trigger the command without specifying any argument, the `args` array will no longer simply be the message content parsed.
 Each argument in the `conf.expectedArgs` will be prompted to the user, and the `args` array will be filled with the user replies.

-To see this behavior in action, and a full scope of how powerful it can be, you may want to check ou the reload command code (see the second example) and try running the reload command without any argument
+To see this behavior in action, and a full scope of how powerful it can be, you may want to check out the reload command code (see the second example) and try running the reload command without any argument, or even better, the experience command code, which show-off ways to do a lot of things, like dynamically transforming the args through the arguments conditions

 ## Examples